iholloma/crdh/_essays/v01-12-the-two-diseases-are-so-utterly-dissimilar.md

 ![A bar chart showing the number of newspaper pages each where the terms "influenza" and  "cholera" appeared within 50 words of each other, divided by month from June eighteen hundred and eighty-nine to May nineteen hundred and ninety.](/assets/img/v01/ewing/influenza-cholera-proximity-monthly-chronam-ahn.jpeg)
 {% endfigure %}

-{% figure caption: "As a way to compare results across national newspaper collections, this chart shows the results of keyword searches for influenza and cholera in the British Historical Newspaper collection, a commercial database of digitized newspapers.
+{% figure caption: "Figure 4.
+As a way to compare results across national newspaper collections, this chart shows the results of keyword searches for influenza and cholera in the British Historical Newspaper collection, a commercial database of digitized newspapers.
 In this collection, cholera appeared more frequently than influenza from 1885 to 1889 and again in 1893 while influenza appeared